 - The feedback recipient gets to know his strengths and weaknesses much better

-- The feedback recipient is shown his "blind spot" (Johari windows)
+- The feedback receiver gets his "blind spot" pointed out(Johari window)

-"You're lazy." (you perspective)
+"You're lazy."
+(You-perspective)

 Formulations from the first-person perspective often contain the following phrases:

-"I perceive this .
+"I perceive this ..."

 "From my perspective..."